Additive Logistic Models as Interpretable Likelihood-Ratio Scores for AUC-Based Classification: Algorithms for fitting generalized additive models

 where $S_j(\cdot)$ denotes a smoothing spline for a target against the predictor $x_j$. \item[(iii)] Continue Step (ii) until individual functions do not change. \end{enumerate}

 For a generalized additive logistic model as in \eqref{gam_logistic_formula}, Hastie and Tibshirani proposed a local-scoring algorithm (see Chapter 4 of their book), which is a maximum likelihood approach under a linear logistic regression model setup and a Newton-Raphson iterative type of method.
-The local-scoring algorithm has the following steps: \begin{enumerate} \item[(i)] Initial step: $\hat{\alpha}=\log\left(\bar{y}/(1-\bar{y})\right), \hat{f}_j\equiv0$ for $j=1,\ldots,p$. \item[(ii)] Cycle: \begin{enumerate} \item[(a)] Construct a new response:
+The local-scoring algorithm has the following steps: \begin{enumerate} \item[(i)] Initial step: $\hat{\alpha}=\log\left(\bar{y}/(1-\bar{y})\right), \hat{f}_j\equiv0$ for $j=1,\ldots,p$. \item[(ii)] Cycle: \begin{enumerate} \item[(a)] Construct the current linear predictor and fitted probability,